Skip to Content

 Note: Not all rescues use petfinder.

-Alternatives to the Aussiedoodle
+Alternatives to the Sheepadoodle

-At this point you may be wondering if an Aussiedoodle is right for you.
+At this point you may be wondering if an Sheepadoodle is right for you.
 If that is the case you can check out our other rescue posts; Goldendoodle Rescues, Labradoodle Rescues, Bernedoodle Rescues, Aussiedoodle Rescue, Doodle Rescues, and Poodle Rescues to see if one of the other poodle crossbreeds is a better fit.

 Looking for a Smaller Doodle